antonioSF/css/README.md

 ```

 There are so many CSS properties that it can be overwhelming.
-You can follow this lists for reference:
+You can follow these lists for reference:
 * [Properties | CSS-Tricks](https://css-tricks.com/almanac/properties/)
 * [CSS Properties Index · Jens Oliver Meiert](https://meiert.com/en/indices/css-properties/)
 * [CSS reference - CSS | MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference)